Step 5. Specify Helper Host

-To specify the helper host, do the following:
+To specify a helper host, do the following:

 - From the Linux server list, select one of the following options:

 - <Hostname> — to specify a Linux server as the helper host.
 The wizard displays all Linux servers added to the Veeam Backup & Replication infrastructure.

-- Specify a different host: this option allows you to specify a Linux server that is not added to the Veeam Backup & Replication infrastructure.
+- Specify a different host — to specify a Linux server that is not added to the Veeam Backup & Replication infrastructure.

 - [For the Specify different host option] In the Linux Server window, specify the helper host name and connection setting:

-- At the Host name field, specify the IP address or the host name of the Linux server which will be used as a helper host.
+- In the Host name field, specify the IP address or the host name of the Linux server which will be used as a helper host.
 Note that you can use IPv6 addresses only if IPv6 communication is enabled as described in IPv6 Support.

 If you have not added the account before, click the Add button on the right of the Credentials list and follow the instructions described in Linux Accounts.

 - If you want to change the default SSH settings, click Advanced and configure SSH settings as described in Specify Credentials and SSH Settings.